 Vice President, Broadband Programs

-Mr. Chuck Kirby has spent his career in public service, having worked in state and local government and in higher education teaching public affairs courses.
+Mr. Chuck Kirby has spent his career in public service, having worked in state and local government and teaching public affairs.
 This variety of experiences provides a rare balance of theory and practice in public administration.
 His specializations include local government administration, public policy, and ethics in politics and administration.
-Mr. Kirby comes to the CIT from Franklin County, Virginia where he served as the Chief Operations Analyst, responsible for leading complex projects involving multiple stakeholders from diverse backgrounds.
-At Franklin County, Mr. Kirby spearheaded the County’s broadband initiative.
-Having partnered with CIT while at Franklin County, he brings a unique skill set that includes analyzing qualitative and quantitative data; utilizing technology; understanding societal, economic, and political factors; and insight into public sector strengths and weaknesses.
-Having been a local government decision maker, Mr. Kirby is uniquely positioned to help elected officials, administration, and staff determine realistic forward thinking broadband strategies to keep moving into a bright future.
+Mr. Kirby brings a unique skill set that includes analyzing qualitative and quantitative data; utilizing technology; understanding societal, economic, and political factors; and insight into public sector strengths and weaknesses.
+As Vice President of Broadband Programs at CIT, Mr. Kirby is uniquely positioned to help elected officials, administration, and staff determine realistic forward thinking broadband strategies to keep moving into a bright future.
 He graduated with an undergraduate degree from Roanoke College in Political Science and earned a master’s degree at Virginia Tech in Public Administration.